 Changes in accounting policies are made when required by proper accounting practices or the change provides more reliable or relevant information about the effect of transactions, other events and conditions on the financial position or financial performance.
-Minor changes have been made to update the policies (for example the change in the post employment benefits) - these have had no material effect on the accounts and so have not required re-statement of the previous year's accounts.
+Minor changes have been made to update the policies these have had no material effect on the accounts and so have not required re-statement of the previous year's accounts.